Nicolas-hr00/Airport/README.md

 #and I had useful example code.
 We were actually able to get quite a lot stuff done together.
 #as you can see in instructions the Example codes were written by me Nicolas.

+## Airport Data Saver
+ The goal of this project was to build a program that reads data from a CSV file and organizes it into a new file based on its independent variable.
+I used hash tables as the main data structure and was able to successfully implement the solution.
+The program read the title of a CSV file, opens it up and grabs each one of the variables and stores it onto a txt file.
+It indexes on a format where it is easy to read.
+## Language
+  C++
+## How to Run
+  - g++ main.cpp ../classes/*.cpp